surveyjs/survey-pdf/docs/get-started-jquery.md

 });
 ```

-The following image illustrates the resulting UI in the [Modern theme](/Documentation/Library?id=get-started-jquery#link-surveyjs-resources):
+The following image illustrates the resulting UI with the [Modern theme](/Documentation/Library?id=get-started-jquery#link-surveyjs-resources) applied:

 ![Export Survey to PDF - Save as PDF navigation button](images/surveypdf-navigation-button.png)